 Print-friendly version (PDF, 1 MB)

 Mount Revelstoke National Park is located in southeastern British Columbia adjacent to the city of Revelstoke.
-It is Canada's seventh national park, and was established in 1914.
+It is Canada's eighth national park, and was established in 1914.
 The park is made up of 260 km2 of mountains, glaciers, alpine lakes, tundra, and deep valleys.
 The park protects a representative sample of the Columbia Mountains Natural Region.
 Mount Revelstoke is located in the Montane Cordillera Ecozone.

 Map of Mount Revelstoke National Park